zchee/golang-wiki/Deprecated.md

 //
 // Deprecated: RC4 is cryptographically broken and should not be used
-// except for compatibility with legacy systems. package rc4
+// except for compatibility with legacy systems.
+//
+// This package is frozen and no new functionality will be added. package rc4
 ```